DevCycleHQ/devcycle-docs/docs/sdk/client-side-sdks/react/react-usage.md

 ## Track Events
-Events can be tracked by calling the `track` method provided by the client object, which you can access with the [useDVCClient](#getting-the-devcycle-client) hook.
+Events can be tracked by calling the `track` method provided by the client object, which you can access with the [useDevCycleClient](#getting-the-devcycle-client) hook.
 The track method takes an event type as well as other optional fields.

 ```js
 const event = {